dbojan/Pluto-TV-Playlists-Python/README.md

 # remade in python

-2026-05-30-1
+2026-05-30-2

-you can edit config json to change countries. see readme2 for more info.
+You can edit config json to change countries.
-I have removed de it es fr and added no dk no se

 ## Step 2: Generate Your Client ID (UUID)